DanLszl/ec-idea/README.md

-# Evolutionary Computing IntelliJ IDEA project
+# Evolutionary Computing IntelliJ IDEA template project

 ### Important: this project was tested on linux and mac only.
 Use it at your own risk.